-New Zealand and COVID-19 (updated 2 July 2021)
+New Zealand and COVID-19 (updated 12 Oct.
+2021)

 December to March

-Except for travellers from Australia and the Cook Islands who meet the above criteria, if allowed to enter New Zealand, travellers from all countries are tested for COVID-19 and a 14-day managed isolation and quarantine is mandatory.
+Except for travellers from the Cook Islands who meet the above criteria, if allowed to enter New Zealand, travellers from all countries are tested for COVID-19 and a 14-day managed isolation and quarantine is mandatory.
 You must obtain a Managed Isolation Allocation system voucher confirming your place in a managed isolation facility before boarding a flight.
 Please note that you will most probably need to contribute to the costs of your managed isolation.